 - g.
 National Objective: LMI benefit - h.
 Property Types: Multifamily rental housing of eight or more rental units under common ownership. - i.
 Project Selection: Projects will be selected through an application or NOFA/RFP process.
 The application or NOFA/RFP will clearly establish the process and acceptance period, threshold criteria (including applicable building codes), selection criteria, and the award process.
 Selected projects must be completed within 18 months of the effective date of the contract, unless otherwise extended by Houston.
 Additional project selection criteria and process information will be established in the program guidelines.
+Subrecipient may be used to carry out this program.
 To address the unmet public housing needs, there will be an application process for the Houston Housing Authority.
-This process is addressed in the multifamily guidelines with further information about the subrecipient agreement. - j.
+This process is addressed in the multifamily guidelines with further information about the subrecipient agreement.

+j.
 Timeframe: The proposed program start date is immediately after HUD's approval of this action plan amendment.
 The proposed end date is 5 years from the program start date.